drunomics/ansible-role-nullmailer/README.md

 ##drunomics.nullmailer##
-Ansible role that extends [knopki.nullmailer](https://github.com/knopki/ansible-nullmailer) for installingnullmailer with some custom configuration.
+Ansible role that extends [knopki.nullmailer](https://github.com/knopki/ansible-nullmailer) for installing nullmailer with some custom configuration.